 Abdominal ulcers are basically open sores which develop in the coating of the stomach or small intestine.
 The factors that play a vital part in the development of ulcers include stomach acid, stress, bacteria and the diet of the individual.
 The indications of abdominal ulcers can be persistent and bothersome.
-It is recommended that those who are suffering from gnawing abdominal pain must consult a doctor so that treatment can be started.
+Consult a doctor if suffering from gnawing abdominal pain to start treatment.
 It is important that you are familiar with the symptoms of an abdominal ulcer so that treatment can be provided.

-Burning pain is considered as the most common indication of an abdominal ulcer.
-The pain is usually felt from the naval up to the breastbone and can last for minutes or even hours at a time.
+Burning pain is the most common indication of an abdominal ulcer.
+The pain occurs in the naval up to the breastbone and can last for minutes or even hours at a time.
 The pain caused by an ulcer in the abdominal wall can be aggravated by the stomach acid and tends to worsen in between meals, late at night or in the early morning hours when the stomach is empty.

 Eating of food that buffers the stomach acid can provide temporary relief of the symptoms.
 Over-the-counter antacids can also temporarily reduce the burning sensation.
 Oftentimes, the pain can vanish for a while and then recur for weeks or months.
 If you want to learn how to manage the symptoms, click here.